WebAssembly/spec/document/execution/instructions.rst

 1. Push the value :math:`t.\CONST~c` to the stack.

 .. note::
-   No formal reduction rule is needed for this instruction, since |CONST| instructions coincide with :ref:`values <syntax-val>`.
+   No formal reduction rule is required for this instruction, since |CONST| instructions coincide with :ref:`values <syntax-val>`.

 .. _exec-unop: